Renal medulla: Papilla

 The renal papilla is the location where the renal pyramids in the medulla empty urine into the minor calyx in the kidney.
 Histologically it is marked by medullary collecting ducts converging to form a papillary duct to channel the fluid.
 Transitional epithelium begins to be seen.

 Clinical significance

 Some chemicals toxic to the kidney, called nephrotoxins, damage the renal papillae.
 Damage to the renal papillae may result in death to cells in this region of the kidney, called renal papillary necrosis.
 The most common toxic causes of renal papillary necrosis are NSAIDs, such as ibuprofen, acetylsalicylic acid, and phenylbutazone, in combination with dehydration.
 Perturbed renal papillary development has also been shown to be associated with onset of functional obstruction and renal fibrosis.

-Renal papillary damage has also been associated with nephrolithiasis and can be quantified according to the papillary grading score, which accounts for contour, pitting, plugging and randall plaque.
+Renal papillary damage has also been associated with nephrolithiasis and can be quantified according to the papillary grading score, which accounts for contour, pitting, plugging and Randall's plaque.